10 Tips for RVing With Dogs

 10. Be wary of any wild animals.

-Last, but not least, know what wild animals frequent the areas you will be in and protect your dogs.
+Last but not least, while RVing with dogs, know what wild animals frequent the areas you will be in and be prepared to protect your furry companions.
 Some predators are large (bears, wolves, mountain lions, etc.) and others are smaller, like rattlesnakes.

 Don’t allow your dogs to be left outside unattended, especially at night.
 Even when we’re boondocking and no one else is around, I still go out with my dogs when they need to go potty to make sure nothing tries to attack or snatch them.
 We have heard some sad stories of other RVers losing their dogs this way.